Seiya Suzuki Player Props: Cubs vs. Padres

 Seiya Suzuki At The Plate

-- Suzuki is batting .288 with nine doubles, a triple, six home runs and 23 walks.
+- Suzuki is hitting .280 with nine doubles, a triple, six home runs and 23 walks.

-- Among the qualifying hitters in MLB play, his batting average ranks 28th, his on-base percentage ranks 16th, and he is 50th in the league in slugging.
+- Among qualifying batters, he ranks 39th in batting average, while his on-base percentage ranks 18th and he is 57th in slugging.

-- Suzuki has had an RBI in 15 games this year (35.7%), including three multi-RBI outings (7.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Suzuki has had at least one RBI in 34.9% of his games this year (15 of 43), with more than one RBI three times (7.0%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In 18 of 42 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 18 times this year (41.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.